yandex-cloud/docs/en/managed-redis/qa/general.md

 With {{ mrd-short-name }}, you can:
 - Create a database with the required performance characteristics.
-- Scale processing power and storage dedicated for your databases as needed.
+- Scale your processing power and storage size allocated to your databases as needed.
 - Get database logs.

 {{ mrd-short-name }} takes on time-consuming {{ RD }} infrastructure administration tasks: